ShakthiAJ-dev/Rag_pipeline/README.md

 3. The RAG pipeline will fetch relevant information and provide detailed responses.

 ## 📧 Contact
-For any questions, feel free to reach out at [your contact information].
+For any questions, feel free to reach out at ajshakthivelu@gmail.com

 ## 🛠️ Contributing
 Contributions are welcome!
 Feel free to submit issues or pull requests to enhance the project.